eTurtle/downloader/README.md

 # downloader
-script to download some stuff, moving through links
+script for windows, to download some stuff, moving through links,

+wget required, there is the source http://gnuwin32.sourceforge.net/packages/wget.htm